3 Ways PR Can Positively Impact Society

 Exposure means more eyes are watching operations more closely.
 By raising a brand or nonprofit’s profile, PR professionals raise the bar for the organization’s ethics.
 The current desire for transparency and corporate accountability encourages investors, partners and consumers to back organizations that not only publicly support pro-social activities but engage in them.

-Closer scrutiny translates to heightened standards for the company in question and the industry in general.
+Closer scrutiny translates to heightened standards for the company in question as well as for the industry in general.
 Investors, partners, consumers and employees are increasingly attracted to purpose-driven companies.
 Brands that want to remain competitive and sustainable should prioritize building strong relationships with media and an expanding pool of stakeholders through PR.

 Touching everything from brand reputation to employee recruitment and retention, PR plays an outsized role in helping corporate clients make a difference in their world and the world at large.